Chapter 12 : Lust and Damnation

-After having all that done, with Japardice’s comb in Snape’s pocket she rushed to the Room of Requirements, hoping strongly that she managed to avoid all curious eyes.
+After having all that done, with Jade’s comb in Snape’s pocket she rushed to the Room of Requirements, hoping strongly that she managed to avoid all curious eyes.

-In the long, tarnished mirror Hermione took a last, examining look of her reflection; a heart shaped face stared back at her, with daring, dark eyes, a silky waterfall of black hair curved towards a stubborn, provoking lower lip.
+In the long, tarnished mirror Hermione took a last, examining look of her reflection; a heart shaped face stared back at her, with almond-shaped dark eyes, tanned skin and a silky waterfall of black hair curved towards a stubborn, provoking chin.

 It was still a miracle to her, even after having used the Poly-Juice Potion for years, what this strange, foully smelling liquid could do to a human being.
-Snape’s body easily melted into a dark-haired, young beauty, which would serve as her new disguise for a while.
+Snape’s body easily melted into an exotic, young beauty, which would serve as her new disguise for a while.

 She pouted.
-Japardice must feel the luckiest girl, having such looks, she thought.
+Jade must feel the luckiest girl, having such looks, she thought.

 Ginny’s school clothes turned out to be too short for the tall girl, so Hermione wasted precious minutes lengthening the sleeves and the skirt to cover those slender limbs.

-She queasily adjusted the school uniform on Japardice’s slim body one very last time and headed towards the Headmaster’s tower.
+She queasily adjusted the school uniform on Jade’s slim body one very last time and headed towards the Headmaster’s tower.

-Hermione’s heart was beating franticly against her ribs, and not even Japardice’s tanned-looking skin could veil her blushing; she was sure that the air shone with nervous electricity around her, betraying her at the most crucial moment.
+Hermione’s heart was beating franticly against her ribs, and not even Jade’s tanned skin could veil her blushing; she was sure that the air shone with nervous electricity around her, betraying her at the most crucial moment.